open-search/elastic-ingestion/README.md

 # API

+A short cut api is exposed too:

 ## getClient(host)

 Returns an elasticsearch client bound to the host provided e.g 'http://localhost:9200'.
 If the same domain is passed, a cached client is returned.

 ## getPipeline(client, pipelineObject)

-Pipeline is an object, if pipeline.body exists, it is added to elasticsearch.
+Pipeline is an object, if ```pipeline.body``` exists, it is added to elasticsearch.
 If no body attribute it will assume that a pipeline with name ```pipeLine.name``` already exists in elasticsearch.

 Example we need for an attachment ingestion: